-These are all the files needed to run and operate the program edit21, version 2.1 of EDITOR.
+These are all the files needed to run and operate the program edit22, version 2.2 of EDITOR.

 EDITOR actually manages itself.
 That is, peppered throughout EDITOR are numerous EDITOR commands described in §2.1.
-Other than the dk and cd statements, these are mostly if def...endif constructs to account for the various operating systems (OS) EDITOR supports.
-Therefore, to get things started, precompiled versions of edit21 for each OS supported are provided in the directory editor, each stripped of all EDITOR commands and thus ready for the compiler.
+Other than the \dk and \cd statements, these are mostly \if def...\endif constructs to account for the various compilers EDITOR supports.
+Therefore, to get things started, precompiled versions of edit22 for each supported compiler (named edit22.<comp>.f, where <comp> is one of CF77, F90, ..., XLF) are provided in the directory editor, each stripped of all EDITOR commands and tailored for the named compiler.